learningequality/kolibri/docs/user/facility_admin.rst

 Select Users by Type
 ~~~~~~~~~~~~~~~~~~~~

 #.
-Click **All Users** selector to display user types.
+Click **All users** selector to display user types.
 #.
-Toggle between options to filter the user roster according to type, or leave it as **All Users** to display all.
+Toggle between options to filter the user roster according to type, or leave it as **All users** to display all.

 .. image:: img/select_users.png
   :alt: select users